sorinboia/hugo-azure-experience-aws-ac2.0/content/020_terraform/010_terraform_apply_1.md

 ```

 {{% notice info %}}
-It will take around 10 minutes for Terraform and AWS to finish the initial deployment.
+It will take around 10 minutes for Terraform and Azure to finish the initial deployment.
-Please continue to the next page to learn about Kubernetes and Amazon EKS basics.
 {{% /notice %}}